-Assalamualaikum Wa Rahmatullah Wa Barakatuh
+Assalamualaikum Wa Rahmatullah Wa Barakatuh.

-We, the Shariah Board members of the Bank, have reviewed the Audit Report prepared by the Internal Shariah Unit based on the audit conducted during the year on the transactions and contracts relating to banking activities conducted by Maldives Islamic Bank Pvt.
-Ltd. ("the Bank") during the period ended 31st December 2014.
-We have also conducted our review to form an opinion as to whether the Bank's activities have complied with Shariah and with the specific resolutions, rulings and guidelines issued by the Shariah Board and other relevant authorities.
-The internal Shariah Unit and Bank's management is responsible for ensuring that the Bank's activities are carried out in a Shariah compliant manner.
+We, the Shariah Board members of the Bank, have reviewed the Audit Report prepared by the Internal Shariah Unit based on the audit conducted during the year on the transactions and contracts relating to Islamic banking business provided by Maldives Islamic Bank Pvt.
+Ltd. ("the Bank") during the period ended 31st December 2015.
+We have also conducted our review to form an opinion as to whether the Bank's Islamic banking business has complied with Shariah and also with the specific resolutions, rulings and guidelines issued by us and other relevant authorities.
+The internal Shariah Unit and Bank's management are responsible for ensuring that the Bank's Islamic banking business is in accordance with Islamic Shariah.
 It is our responsibility to form an independent opinion, based on our review of the operations of the Bank, and to report to the Shareholders of the Bank.